Filmmaking Challenge

 FILM SUBMISSIONS FROM PREVIOUS YEARS

 In search of inspiration?
 Unsure whether to take part?
-Watch some of the submissions from the last couple of years here to see the range of films and filmmakers who took part.
+Watch some of the submissions from the last three years here to see the range of films and filmmakers who took part.

 FREQUENTLY ASKED QUESTIONS